-The final oral examination of an Ed.D. student (informally called the dissertation defense) is the event at which the student presents and defends his or her dissertation research.
-The examination has three sequential parts: (1) a public presentation of the dissertation by the student, (2) a public discussion of the dissertation wherein the student responds to questions from the audience, and (3) a private discussion of the thesis and related topics by the student and a committee of experts known as the defense committee.

-The defense committee consists of the student's entire supervisory committee plus a graduate faculty representative (GFR).
-At the conclusion of the final oral examination, the GFR calls for a vote by the voting members of the defense committee to determine the examination result, which must be either pass or fail.
+The final oral examination of a Ph.D. student (informally called the dissertation defense) is the event at which the student presents and defends his or her dissertation research.
+The examination has three sequential parts: (1) a public presentation of the dissertation by the student, (2) a public discussion of the dissertation wherein the student responds to questions from the audience, and (3) a private discussion of the dissertation and related topics by the student and a committee of experts known as the defense committee.
+The defense committee consists of the student's entire supervisory committee plus a graduate faculty representative (GFR), and may include an external examiner.
+At the conclusion of the final oral examination, the GFR calls for a vote by the voting members of the defense committee to determine the examination result which must be either pass or fail.